banjeremy/resume/src/content.md

 ## Education
 ---
-* University of Southern Mississippi, Hattiesburg, MS – B.S.
-Computer Science
+* Bachelor of Science in Computer Science – University of Southern Mississippi, 2008–2012
+* Master of Computer Science (in progress) – University of Illinois Urbana-Champaign, 2019–present

 ## Personal Interests
 ---